icebert04/icebert04.github.io/_posts/2018-7-2-parada-ng-lechon.md

 But today, Fiestas are much more than that.
 It's about the people.
 Their generosity and hospitality.
 Their warmness of receiving guests even if they are total strangers.
 It's like **Everyday is a Happy Day to Every Filipino**.

-If you feel that I am overeacting and dressing this up a notch, come and join the **Parada ng Lechon 2019**.... and let the Lechon, the splashing of the water do the talking for you!!!
+If you feel that I am overreacting and dressing this up a notch, come and join the **Parada ng Lechon 2019**.... and let the Lechon, the splashing of the water do the talking for you!!!